GLP-1 Guide

 The Specific Micronutrient Risks During GLP-1

 Vitamin B12: GLP-1 reduces stomach acid production slightly, impairing B12 absorption from food.
 Combined with reduced food intake, B12 deficiency emerges in 20-30% of GLP-1 users, causing fatigue and neurological symptoms.
+B12 depletion also contributes to hair loss on GLP-1, making it doubly important to address.

 Iron: Women on GLP-1 face iron deficiency risk from reduced meat intake.
 Men are at lower risk but still require monitoring if consuming minimal red meat.